-Home systems and appliances that are already broken
+What about home systems and appliances that are already broken?

 In most situations, home warranties do not cover pre-existing conditions, such as a home system or appliance that was broken before the home warranty coverage began.
 Some plans purchased as part of a real estate transaction will protect you from unknown pre-existing conditions – if, when coverage begins, the defect wasn’t known or could not have been reasonably observed by looking at or operating the system or appliance.

-Secondary damages when a system or appliance breaks
+How do you handle secondary damages when a system or appliance breaks?

 To understand secondary damages, it can be helpful to first understand how homeowners insurance and home warranties work together to protect your home.
 Homeowners insurance protects the structure of your home (among other things),while home warranty protection covers many of the home appliances and system you rely on every day.